 Schoolhouse Rocked will encourage new families to homeschool and equip homeschooling families to start strong and finish well.
 It will break down common myths and misconceptions and answer important questions about homeschooling.
 We need your help to advance the homeschooling movement through this important film!

-Donate –Your tax-deductible donation goes directly to production on the film.
+Donate –Your donation goes directly to production on the film.

 We are very pleased to announce that HSLDA is now a Gold Sponsor of Schoolhouse Rocked!

 As long-time members of HSLDA we know how valuable their service is.
 We are thankful that they faithfully fight for the rights of parents to homeschool their children, and have been since 1983.

 If you aren’t already a member, visit https://hslda.org and sign up today.